a

 From Source to Analytics

-Preparation of data is a necessary step towards ensuring that analysis results will prove useful and in a format that’s easy and fast.
-Analysis can now be completed in minutes as opposed to weeks and setup can be done with minimal effort.
+Preparation of data is a necessary step towards ensuring that analysis results will prove useful and in an easy-to-use and fast format.
+Analysis can now be completed in minutes as opposed to weeks, and setup can be done with minimal effort.
+AWS Glue offers several significant advantages, making it an appealing choice for data integration projects:

 Discover

 • An Easy Catalog: AWS Glue logs all metadata kept in data stores on an AWS account regardless of location.
-The catalog constitutes all categories and formats including table definitions, schemas, and other control information.
-It has the capacity to compute statistics, manage partitions, and run queries efficiently.
+The catalog comprises all categories and formats, including table definitions, schemas, and other control information.
+It can compute statistics, manage partitions, and run queries efficiently.
 It also catalogs how data changes over time with snapshots.

-• Schema Controls: The AWS Glue Schema Registry is a set of manual controls for validating the stream of data using Apache Avro schemas.
-It uses Apache-licensed serializers and deserializes to integrate Java applications intended for Apache Kafka, Apache Flink, and AWS Lambda (link).
-This helps AWS Glue significantly improve data quality and avoid data loss as a result of sudden changes.
+• Schema Controls: The AWS Glue Schema Registry is a set of manual controls for validating the data stream using Apache Avro schemas.
+It uses Apache-licensed serializers and deserializers to integrate Java applications intended for Apache Kafka, Apache Flink, and AWS Lambda (link).
+This helps AWS Glue significantly improve data quality and avoid data loss due to sudden changes.

-• Rapid Scaling: Just like many other services on AWS, AWS Glue does also support autoscaling for either sharply increasing or decreasing resources depending on the demand of the workload.
-Resources are only procured as needed and AWS Glue will never over-provision more resources than are necessary, helping to avoid needing to pay for unused assets.
+• Rapid Scaling: Like many other services on AWS, AWS Glue also supports autoscaling, which allows for either sharply increasing or decreasing resources depending on the workload’s demand.
+Resources are only procured as needed, and AWS Glue will never overprovision more resources than necessary, helping to avoid needing to pay for unused assets.

 Preparation

-• Duplicate Reduction: It’s not uncommon to have duplicated bits of data across data sources.
+• Duplicate Reduction: It’s not uncommon to have duplicated data bits across data sources.
 AWS Glue helps to clean out these superfluous instances through pre-trained machine learning using another service feature called FindMatches.
-Even if the two records are slightly different, FindMatches can still recognize both as matching or not and will delete the match, retaining at least one version across the databases within its control.
+Even if the two records are slightly different, FindMatches can still recognize both as matching or not.
+It will delete the match, retaining at least one version across the databases within its control.

 • ETL Code: AWS Glue ETL (extract, transform, and load) has development endpoints for editing, debugging code, and stress-testing with options for what IDE or notebook it’s done on.
 On the side, there are a bunch of customizable templates for readers and writers that can be imported to an AWS Glue job or shared with other developers via GitHub.